-- Flower characteristics: Born in umbels 1 to 2 cm wide, each composed of about 6 tiny white flowers with petals 3 to 4 mm long; anthers dark in color.
+- Flower characteristics: Borne in umbels 1 to 2 cm wide, each composed of about 6 tiny white flowers with petals 3 to 4 mm long; anthers red, turning black.

 - Fruit characteristics: 5 mm wide, usually exceeded by the persistent bractlets, splitting into parts at maturity.

 - Leaf characteristics: Broadly ovate in outline, 10 to 20 cm at maturity, repeatedly divided into 3-parted segments, each segment oval in shape with a rounded tip; petioles clasping the stem.

 - Blooming phenology: late April through early May

 - Optimum time to identify: late April through early May